Athletic Trainers & Iceless Cold Therapy Units

 Iceless Cold Therapy Unit

-If there is one thing athletes know it’s that injury is part of athletics.
-While athletic trainers work hard to keep athletes safe, there are risks anytime an athlete takes to the field, works out in the gym, or participates in conditioning exercises.
+If there is one thing athletes and their trainers know, it’s that injury is part of athletics.
+While athletic trainers work hard to keep athletes safe, there are risks any time an athlete takes to the field, works out in the gym, or participates in conditioning exercises.

 It doesn’t matter the age or level of competition.
-According to John Hopkins University, about 30 million children in teens in the United States participate in organized sports.
+According to John Hopkins University, about 30 million children and teens in the United States participate in organized sports.
 From that number, there are 3.5 million recorded injuries each year.
-And, one-third of all injuries in adults are related to an injury they sustained as a child playing sports.

 Of course, for some school-aged athletes, athletics continue in college.
 According to Science Daily, 29.3% of NCAA Division I athletes resulted from overuse, and the remaining 70% of injuries were defined as acute.
-As for professional athletes, injuries are on the rise.
-According to the Bureau of Labor Statistics, there are over 2,000 professional athletic injuries per 10,000 athletes annually.
+As for professional athletes, the situation isn’t much better.
+While sports-related injury rates have dropped around 50% over the past 10 years, professional athlete injuries have spiked again since COVID-19.

-This data tells us that as athletic trainers, your job is more important than ever to help your athletes get plenty of rest and recovery to avoid injuries.
+This data tells us that as an athletic trainer, a big part of your job is keeping your athletes healthy.
+By encouraging them to get plenty of rest and use effective recovery methods, you will help your athletes stay in the game.

 Athletic trainers are well versed in treating the most common athletic injuries such as sprains and strains, which are the most common injuries experienced among athletes of all ages.
-Both of these injuries are a result of overstretching or tearing ligaments or muscles.
-Many other athletic injuries are joint-related whether it be a knee injury, dislocation, or rotator cuff.
-These can be caused by multiple reasons including repetition.
+Both these injuries are a result of overstretching or tearing ligaments or muscles.
+Many other athletic injuries are joint-related, including a knee injury, dislocation, or a rotator cuff injury.
+Repetitive motion and overuse are major causes of these injuries.

 The most common recovery method for athletes has recently sparked controversy.